The McGraw Fellowship for Business Journalism

 What role does the McGraw Center play?

 In addition to financial support, the McGraw Center provides editorial guidance throughout the Fellowship.
-We will work closely with Fellows to develop and refine their ideas during the reporting phase and edit their drafts into publishable stories.
+We work closely with Fellows to develop and refine their ideas during the reporting phase and edit their drafts into publishable stories.
 The extent of our editorial role will depend on the needs of the outlet in which the piece will appear.

 Do you help place stories?

 Yes.
 The McGraw Center works with Fellows who do not already have an outlet to place their stories with an established print, audio or digital outlet.
 We also publish the stories on the McGraw Center’s website.

 If the outlet you currently work for plans to run the piece you’ve proposed for the Fellowship, please tell us that in your application.
 If you’re a freelance journalist, it’s not necessary to have a publication lined up for your story in advance, but please indicate if you do have one in your application.

 We no longer require applicants to submit references with their applications initially.
 However, if you are chosen as a finalist, we will ask you to provide two references at that time, including at least one from an editor that you have worked with.
 The references should come from people familiar enough with your work to be able to discuss your ability to carry out the proposed project.
 If you are a freelancer for whom getting references will be a problem, the McGraw Center will work with you to find an alternative solution.

 Can I do my job during the Fellowship?

 This Fellowship is intended to cover full-time work on your project, so, with small exceptions, your time should be devoted to completing the story or stories you’ve proposed.
 You can continue to receive benefits or salary from your employer, but you cannot generally carry out your regular assignments from them while on the Fellowship.
 Feel free to contact us to discuss if you have questions.

 If you are employed, please explain in your pitch whether you have received permission to take the necessary time to produce the story and if your publication plans to run it.